Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

-This asymmetric response is reminiscent of spin-polarized stipes observed in Fe(Se,Te) using SmB$_6$-nanowire tips~\cite{aishwarya2022spin}.
+This asymmetric response is reminiscent of spin-polarized stripes observed in Fe(Se,Te) using SmB$_6$-nanowire tips~\cite{aishwarya2022spin}.
 In that system, the measured LDOS oscillates between spin-up and spin-down atomic sites (real space).
 Moreover, these oscillations reverse phase upon reversing the bias voltage, leading to a $\pi$ phase shift in the topography along the same line cut between opposite bias voltages.
-We attributed this behavior to spin-selective tunneling of the SmB$_6$ tip, while the underlying mechanism is not resolved yet~\cite{banerjee_axionic_2025}.
-By analogy, the $\pi$ phase shift in QPIs between the $+x$ and $-y$ directions on \KV\ actually reveals spin splitting in momentum space, as the standing waves are induced by interference between electrons that connect by wavevector $q_x$ or $q_y$ (see the inset of Fig.~\ref{fig2}C).
-Since spin-conserved scattering is dominant around impurities, the QPI signal forms cross-shape standing waves.
-Given the theoretically predicted $d$-wave type AM spin structure, the cross-shape LDOS modulations should have opposite spin polarization between $x$ and $y$ directions.
-Therefore, the $\pi$ phase shift only revealed by \SM-tip via spin-selective tunneling strongly indicates that $d_{xz}$ and $d_{yz}$ bands in \KV\ are oppositely spin-polarized in momentum space.
+We attributed this behavior to spin-selective tunneling of the SmB$_6$-tip, while the underlying tunneling mechanism is not resolved yet~\cite{banerjee_axionic_2025}.
+Furthermore, the real-space AM calculations provide a microscopic consistency check: after the K-lattice background is included, the spin-sensitive observable exhibits a near-$\pi$ phase relation between the orthogonal standing waves, whereas the spin-summed response is predominantly in phase (see Fig. S11).
+In addition, symmetry-preserving magnetic and non-magnetic impurity potentials produce nearly identical charge-channel $q_x/q_y$ QPI patterns, and the calculated spin-flip contribution is weak (see Fig.~S8).
+Therefore, the $\pi$ phase shift revealed by \SM-tip at low temperature strongly indicates that $d_{xz}$ and $d_{yz}$ bands in \KV\ are oppositely spin-polarized in momentum space.